 First you'll want to make sure you're logged into your Netlify account.

-Next go to Project Settings>Integrations and click Link.
+Next go to the Settings tab, scroll down to Integrations, and click Link.

 Authorize TakeShape to connect with your Netlify account

 If everything worked then you'll see your Netlify profile information.

 You can now add a Static Site.
 Go to Static Sites>New Static Site.

 Name the site however you like and then select "Netlify" from the "Provider" dropdown.